-- Almost four out of every five (78.23%) users hesitate to give an app access to its data storage, which is quite natural, owing to recent data scandals and privacy issues.
+- Almost four out of every five (78.23%) users hesitate to give an app access to its mobile phone storage, which is quite natural, owing to recent data scandals and privacy issues.

-Of course, all of the above choices depend upon the kind of app used and the basic requirements for an app to function.
+Of course, all of the above choices depend upon the kind & frequency of using apps, and also, the basic requirements for an app to function.

 As Vincent Mouton, office manager at Sidekick Interactive, points out, “I will always let Snapchat [for example] access my camera, but if it's a weather app, I will never allow the app to access my camera.
 It's all about the app I'm using and the relevance of the feature they want to access.”